Mobile communications vehicle

-A mobile communications vehicle (MCV) is a mobile self-sufficient communications vehicle capable of replacing remote radio communication facilities.
+A mobile communications vehicle (MCV) is a specially-equipped vehicle capable of replacing remote radio communication facilities for mobile communications.
+An MCV is typically used support public safety communication needs during scheduled or emergency events.
 The vehicle may carry equipment to operate UHF and VHF frequencies.
 An MCV can be driven to a location to fill in radio coverage gaps or to replace a damaged radio communications tower.
 Once deployed the MCV operates unmanned.